john-science/python_for_scientists/classes/19_building_projects/lecture_19.md

 We saw that we can use `python setup.py test` to test our code using `setuptools`.
 But now that we have a working `setup.py`, we can perform a lot of different build steps.

+We can install our project to the system Python on our computer:

+    python setup.py install

-We can build our project:
+We can build our project (so it can only be imported locally):

     python setup.py build